marcthird128/marcthird128/README.md

    grace (a homeschool curriculum) homepage.
 I was weirded out - how did Chrome work if I didn't have internet?!?
 (What, I was new to web browsing - my mom made me work offline and I'd never touched chrome before.)

    I looked at the adress bar. `file://C:/Program Files (x86)/Go To Egypt/Tapestry Of Grace/index.htm`. .htm?
 I'd never seen _that_ extension before.
 But, a file extension is an oppurtunity, right?
-I had tried countless times to oepn up binary files, only to be dismayed by jibberish like `¯Kƒè#Scÿ 8Çòâ–'~Ÿ?òþ­Úû•è«P+ù.W—ù¿é¢½bŠþK§Uåþoúh¯EX¢€.` Poor programmers.
+I had tried countless times to open up binary files in Notepad, only to be dismayed by jibberish like `¯Kƒè#Scÿ 8Çòâ–'~Ÿ?òþ­Úû•è«P+ù.W—ù¿é¢½bŠþK§Uåþoúh¯EX¢€.` Poor programmers.
 They must of had it hard making `WINWORD.EXE`
    (That's what the MS Word executable is called.)
 How relieved I was when I finnally opened up a `.csv` for People and found out that it was readable.
 After saving something made with WordPad, I figured out that `.rtf`'s aren't too bad either.